redhat-openstack/website/source/uncategorized/rdo-test-day-september-2013.html.md

 *   Hardware virtualization support (e.g. Intel VT or AMD-V).
 *   Up to 10-20Gb free disk space.
 Guest images take up a lot of space.

-¹ It's advisable to have the install images downloaded and the system prepared before the test day
+¹ It's advisable to have the install images downloaded and the system prepared before the test day (without openstack packages installed)

 ² You can do basic testing of OpenStack in a virtual machine, which is auto detected by the installer